Feature detection and hypothesis testing for extremely noisy nanoparticle images using topological data analysis: Introduction

 It is useful to note that there have been applications of TDA in image segmentation problems \citep{vandaele2020, chung2018}.
 We believe this is a fruitful avenue to pursue, as binarized images are conceptually simpler.
 We provide a brief illustration of the ability of cPH to recover underlying topological structure by applying PD thresholding \cite{chung2018} to threshold and binarize our images.

 Here we use methods from TDA to classify the fluxional behavior of nanoparticles.
 As alluded to earlier, we identify atomic columns (see Figure~\ref{f:evo3x3}) via their estimated \emph{persistence}---quantified within each individual frame as the difference in greyscale threshold at which a given dark region appears and when it merges with another dark region that appeared before it.
 Such a paradigm is called the \emph{elder rule} and is described in detail in \cite{edelsbrunner2010}.
-The appearance of a connected component in our images corresponds to the appearance of a local minima, as can be shown using discrete Morse theory \citep{forman2002} or by direct computation.
+The appearance of a connected component in our images corresponds to the appearance of a local minima.
 Though methods such as \cite{mpfit2020, atomap} use the local minima of images as initial locations for fitted Gaussians (from which the intensity is estimated), here we estimate the intensity by the ``lifetimes'' of the local minima, i.e. the concept of persistence that we defined at the start of this paragraph.
 Thus, the lifetime of a local minimum (its persistence) is defined as the difference in pixel values between the appearance of the local minimum and the pixel value at which it merges with another longer-lived local minimum.